 Safely arriving in our normally quiet neighborhood, I’m a bit shocked to see bright lights illuminating the cobblestone street while listening to Marc Anthony playing our our neighbor’s speakers.
 Although I knew the procession route passed by out house, I hadn’t put two and two together to realize our neighbors would be up all night creating a carpet.

 Confident from my few weeks of Spanish class, along with knowing the family and perhaps encouraged by a little rum, I approached an adolescent boy to ask if he needed help.

 Instantly, his eyes lit up.
 They were behind schedule and could use all the help they could get.
 This is the part of Guatemala I like best: there’s a strong sense of community, family, and social connections.
-And while it may seem nontraditional to sift colored sawdust onto the street while singing along to Gangnam Style, I could picture similar experiences occurring during colonial times.
+And while it may seem nontraditional to sift colored sawdust onto the street while singing along to Gangnam Style, I could picture communities working together during colonial times.

 The first step to making an alfombra is to spread sand over the cobblestone street to make a level surface.
 Next, dyed sawdust is gently sprinkled over the sand, often in very exact cardboard stencils.
 Every measurement is made carefully to ensure a proportional design and you’ll find angles, measuring tapes, and other tools scattered around to make sure everything is perfect.
 Other materials, including flowers, plants, vegetables, or even a live turtle are added as final touches.
 Lastly, the entire alfombra is lightly wet to ensure the sawdust doesn’t fly away.

 Though not quite finished, I left to go to bed, leaving the alfombra in good hands and admiring this family’s dedication to put on the finishing details.
 I was exhausted from an earlier volcano hike and would wake up to see the final work around 5 a.m., just before the procession passed by and ruined all that work.

 Good Friday in Antigua